turbot/steampipe-cloud-sdk-go/docs/WorkspaceQueryResultColumn.md

 ### NewWorkspaceQueryResultColumn

-`func NewWorkspaceQueryResultColumn(dataTypeName string, name string, ) *WorkspaceQueryResultColumn`
+`func NewWorkspaceQueryResultColumn(dataType string, name string, ) *WorkspaceQueryResultColumn`

 NewWorkspaceQueryResultColumn instantiates a new WorkspaceQueryResultColumn object This constructor will assign default values to properties that have it defined,